Tax Relief for Hurricane Ida Victims Extended to Feb. 15

 People affected by Hurricane Ida that reside or have a business in any part of Louisiana or Mississippi, including the Mississippi Choctaw Indian Reservation, qualify for tax relief.
-In New Jersey, it's available to people affected by the hurricane in Bergen, Gloucester, Hunterdon, Middlesex, Passaic and Somerset Counties.
-In New York, it's available to impacted people in Bronx, Kings, New York, Queens, Richmond and Westchester Counties.
-In Pennsylvania, relief is available to affected people in Bucks, Chester, Delaware, Montgomery, Philadelphia and York Counties.
+It also applies to impacted residents and businesses in Fairfield, New Haven and New London Counties in Connecticut, including the Mashantucket Pequot Tribal Nation and the Mohegan Tribal Nation.
+In New Jersey, the tax relief is available to people affected by the hurricane in Bergen, Essex, Gloucester, Hudson, Hunterdon, Mercer, Middlesex, Morris, Passaic, Somerset, Union and Warren Counties.
+In New York, it's available to impacted people in Bronx, Dutchess, Kings, New York, Orange, Putnam, Queens, Richmond, Rockland, Ulster and Westchester Counties.
+In Pennsylvania, relief is available to affected people in Bedford, Bucks, Chester, Dauphin, Delaware, Fulton, Huntingdon, Luzerne, Montgomery, Northampton, Philadelphia, Schuylkill and York Counties.
 The IRS also says that people and businesses in Ida-impacted areas that are later designated by FEMA will automatically receive the same filing and payment relief.

 The IRS will also work with anyone who lives outside the affected area, but whose tax records are in the Hurricane Ida disaster area.
 Call the IRS at 866-562-5227 if this applies to you.
 This also includes workers assisting the disaster relief activities who are affiliated with a recognized government or philanthropic organization.